Page 7.32 (10,812)

 If nose is low, level wings and raise nose to horizon.

-Partial Panel Recovery
+Partial Panel Recovery1.
+Check VSI

 2. Check VSI